 We refer to liabilities in accounting mostly as the money owed to banks or investors required to buy new assets.
 Examples include loans taken to buy new office equipment.
 Expenses and liabilities often find themselves entangled in terms.

 An example would include classifying a business cell phone bill paid off monthly as an expense.
-However, if canceling the subscription requires a cancellation fee, the fee would be referred to as a liability.
+However, if canceling the subscription requires a cancellation fee, the fee would be referred to as a liability in accounting.
 Utilities required to run a store successfully would be referred to as an expense.

-However, the mortgage that needs to be paid off for your store is a liability.
+However, the mortgage that needs to be paid off for your store is a liability in accounting.
 You would not find expenses listed on a balance sheet, though.
 They are included in an income statement, which are crucial financial statements.
 ProfitBooks can help you create accurate financial statements, which in turn can expose several liabilities, which would otherwise be overlooked.

 Examples of liabilities in accounting